TheMaster1127/HTVM/README.md

 5.  **High Barrier to Entry:** Significantly lowers the entry barrier for non-programmers or beginners by allowing intuitive, self-designed languages.
 6.  **Accessibility Challenges (e.g., ADHD/Dyslexia):** Standard languages have long, complex, or easily misspelled keywords (like `push_back`, `finally`, `continue`).
 For people with dyslexia or ADHD, this can be a real barrier.
 HTVM allows customizing these keywords to something shorter, simpler, or personally memorable, making coding significantly more accessible.
 (As the creator, even I sometimes struggle to spell `continue` right!).
 7.  **Collaboration Across Personalized Syntaxes:** Allows developers using different custom HTVM syntaxes to understand each other's code by converting it to their own preferred format.
-8.  **OOP Complexity:** Offers OSP as a streamlined alternative for those who find traditional OOP cumbersome.
-9.  **Abstraction Gaps:** Intelligently uses [Programming Blocks](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks) to provide access to native features without sacrificing the benefits of the high-level HTVM language.
+8.  **Abstraction Gaps:** Intelligently uses [Programming Blocks](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks) to provide access to native features without sacrificing the benefits of the high-level HTVM language.

 #### What it can be used for?